gilesvangruisen/Concentration/README.md

 ```

 This should run fine in simulator but you'll likely have to change bundle identifier and/or provisioning profiles to run on device.

+This has been tested primarily on an iPhone 5.
+As of now, there's a bit of autolayout work required to get things to play well with the shorter screens.